How U.S. Airlines Are Regulated

 Automatic Refund Rule

 In response to pandemic-era complaints about airline refund denials, the DOT issued a final rule in May 2024 requiring automatic refunds.
-The rule, codified in 14 CFR Part 259, requires airlines to issue refunds (not travel credits) within 30 calendar days if the airline cancels a flight, makes a significant change to schedule or aircraft, or breaches a service standard.
-"Significant change" includes departure or arrival delays of more than 3 hours for domestic flights and 6 hours for international.
+The rule, codified in 14 CFR Part 259, requires airlines to issue refunds (not travel credits) within 7 business days for credit card purchases and 20 calendar days for other payment methods if the airline cancels a flight, makes a change to schedule or aircraft, or breaches a service standard. " change" includes departure or arrival delays of more than 3 hours for domestic flights and 6 hours for international.
 The rule applies to all airlines holding a DOT certificate.
-Refunds must be issued in the original form of payment.
+Refunds may be issued in the original form of payment.
 An airline cannot substitute a travel credit without passenger consent.
 Violation of the refund rule can result in civil penalties up to $27,500 per violation (adjusted annually).
 The rule marks a shift in consumer protection: previously, airlines could issue credits for cancellations; now refunds are the default.

 Tarmac Delay Rules

 14 CFR § 259.5 limits tarmac delays: domestic flights cannot remain on the tarmac more than 3 hours without allowing passengers to deplane, and international flights cannot exceed 4 hours without deplaning.
 Exceptions apply if deplaning would compromise safety or security (e.g., tarmac incident under investigation).
 Violations carry civil penalties.
 The rule encourages airlines to return to the gate quickly if unable to depart.
 Compliance requires coordination between the airline, airport, and air traffic control.
-A flight delayed by ATC holds or weather beyond 3 hours must deplane even if departure is expected shortly.
+A flight delayed by ATC holds or weather beyond 3 hours may deplane even if departure is expected shortly.

 Denied Boarding Compensation